Iain Buchan is a public health physician and data scientist working to harness large-scale data and digital innovation for patients and populations.

 Iain trained in medicine in the 1980s, intercalating in pharmacology and writing statistical software.
 As a junior doctor in the 1990s he also pursued research into care pathways, health system dynamics and care inequities.
-He then trained as a public health consultant while researching medical informatics and competing doctoral studies in computational statistics.
+He then trained as a public health consultant while researching medical informatics and completing a doctoral studies in computational statistics.

 From 2003-17, he built one of the UK's most successful health informatics research groups at the University of Manchester, attracting over £150m in grants, an MRC centre (Health e-Research Centre) and the forerunner of the UK’s national health data research organisation.
-In 2017/18 he took a year out with Microsoft Research envisioning how artificial intelligence might transform self, clinical and population healthcare.
-Since 2019, he has led Liverpool’s Institute of Population Health, attracted over £30m investment into the academic health system, and delivered world-leading urgent evidence to inform Covid-19 pandemic policies.
+In 2017/18 he took a year out with Microsoft Research working on AI strategy for health and care.
+Since 2019, he has generated around £50m research and innovation activity in Liverpool and delivered world-leading scientific responses to the Covid-19 pandemic.